 Utah girl, 15, was on phone with mom when she was 'brutally attacked' and killed; person of interest sought

-A 15-year-old Utah girl was on their phone with her mother when she was “brutally attacked” and killed inside her home, police said as they hunted for a person of interest who is accused of a previous unlawful sexual encounter with the teen.
+A 15-year-old Utah girl was on the phone with her mother when she was “brutally attacked” and killed inside her home, police said as they hunted for a person of interest who is accused of a previous unlawful sexual encounter with the teen.

 Baleigh Bagshaw was found dead inside her Salt Lake City home just after 3 p.m. when cops conducted a welfare check, FOX13 Utah reported.
-Authorities said the 15-year-old’ mother was on the phone with the teenage girl when someone attacked her.
+Authorities said the 15-year-old’s mother was on the phone with the teenage girl when someone attacked her.
 The mother heard part of the assault before the phone went dead.

 "She was on the phone with her mother, she was brutally attacked while inside her home," said Sgt.
 Brandon Shearer with the Salt Lake Police Department.
 "The mother heard the attack going on, and then the phone went dead.
 At that time, the mother called a neighbor to go check on Baileigh, and who also contacted police."